bitnami/charts/bitnami/harbor/README.md

   - published for debian-10 and ol-7
 - This chart support the Harbor optional components Chartmuseum, Clair and Notary integrations.

+Bitnami charts can be used with [Kubeapps](https://kubeapps.dev/) for deployment and management of Helm Charts in clusters.

 ## Prerequisites

 - Kubernetes 1.19+